Ceratodontiformes: Phylogenies

-The oldest fossils from this suborder are of Gnathorhizidae from the Late Carboniferous.
-Phylogenetic evidence indicates that the suborder itself originated slightly earlier in the late Carboniferous and rapidly diversified into the multiple families between then and the start of the Permian.
+Based on this treatment, the oldest fossils of the Ceratodontiformes are of Gnathorhizidae from the Late Carboniferous, which are thought to be closely related to modern Lepidosirenidae and Protopteridae.
+This would indicate that the order itself originated slightly earlier in the late Carboniferous and rapidly diversified into the multiple families between then and the start of the Permian, leading to a very deep split between the Neoceratodontidae and the Lepidosirenidae + Protopteridae.